 Q: Why is this a problem?

 A: Being taken from everything loving and familiar is among the worst emotional blows that any child can suffer.
-It can leave lifelong scars.
+One need only recall the scenes of children torn from their parents at the Mexican border to understand how it can leave lifelong scars.
 In addition, there is far more abuse in foster care than generally realized.
-Wrongfully removing a child from his parents can actually place that child at greater risk of child abuse and neglect.
+Wrongfully removing a child from her or his parents can actually place that child at greater risk of child abuse and neglect.

 Q: Isn’t foster care used only in the most severe cases of abuse?

-A: No. Although some parents really are brutally abusive or hopelessly addicted, many more are not.
+A: No. Although a very small number of parents really are brutally abusive or hopelessly addicted, many more are not.
 Some accused parents are innocent of any wrongdoing.
 In other cases, the family is poor, and that poverty has been confused with child “neglect.”
-In still other cases, the parent is neither all victim nor all villain, but any problems in the family could have been solved with the right kind of help, while keeping the family together safely.
+In still other cases, there may be real problems beyond poverty, but those problems could have been solved with the right kind of help, while keeping the family together safely.

 Q: What should be done instead?